taih304/Linux-Shell/Bash script/Searching.md

 ### wildcard

+Wildcards are special characters that can stand in for unknown characters in a text value and are handy for locating multiple items with similar, but not identical data.
+Another common use of wildcard characters is to create regular expressions.

+Wildcards has specific character definition/features on each fields, e.g Unix, Microsoft, other IoT platforms like ThingsBoard

+Unix defines 3 wildcards ``*``, ``?`` and ``[]``.

 ``*`` : search for a particular character(s) for zero or more times.

+E.g: ``wh*`` finds what, white, and why, but not awhile or watch.

 ``?`` : search for a fixed number of characters as every "?" stand for one character

+E.g: ``b?ll`` finds ball, bell, and bill.

+``ls`` support wildcard

 ### grep